DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 Don't worry if that sounds to technical to understand.
 Just know :

 * All our objects that interact with each other should be at the same Z level.
-* Our background should have a higher value than anything infront of it.
+* Our background should have a higher Z value than anything infront of it.

 Switch back to 2D using the button up top.